hilbix/ansible/README.md

 This not only pulls changes from the `git` server, it also pushes your changes.
 For safety, only fast-forward pull/push is supported.
 If it fails you need to escape by applying manual commands.

+# TL;DR

+Here is why I do this what I do here etc.

 ## Authenticated Automation